How to Handle Profanity in Business Email Communications

 Those who use profanity in emails appear less educated.
 Why?
-Because knowledgeable folks tend to have a vocabulary.
-A vocabulary they use to communicate any emotion they desire — without profanity.
+Knowledgeable folks tend to have a vocabulary that allows them to communicate any emotion they desire without resorting to profanity.

 The words you choose and how you use them can directly correlate to your business ethos when it comes to business email.
 How you communicate also reflects what you may feel is necessary (or not).
-What it will be like to work with you.
+For example, what will it be like to work with you?

 When landing on a website or blog where you disagree with the commentary, why would you feel the need to send an email filled with cuss words?
 That is being a bully.